father of the bride speech guide

 6. Then summarise what your daughter means to you, and then it’s on to the final toast, and you’re done.

-As mentioned above comedy plays a big part father of the bride speeches, but you need to make sure it’s genuinely funny, warm an inclusive.
+As mentioned above comedy plays a big part in this speech but you need to make sure it’s genuinely funny, warm an inclusive.
 The role that the humour plays cannot be overstated enough – it gives the speech balance, and without it, it would become one big wave of emotion, and that would be pretty tough to get through.
 With genuinely funny lines, observations and memories sprinkled throughout the speech, you can then deliver those more meaningful lines much more easily.

 1. I like to put something funny in just after the introduction to lighten the atmosphere and let everyone relax, so your first joke has to be a good one, because if it falls flat it could be the longest 10 minutes of your life.